Ly0n/awesome-robotic-tooling/README.md

 * [web_video_server](https://github.com/RobotWebTools/web_video_server) - HTTP Streaming of ROS Image Topics in Multiple Formats
 * [rvizweb](https://github.com/osrf/rvizweb) - RVizWeb provides a convenient way of building and launching a web application with features similar to RViz
 * [marvros](https://github.com/mavlink/mavros) - MAVLink to ROS gateway with proxy for Ground Control Station
+* [octave](https://www.gnu.org/software/octave/) - provides a convenient command line interface for solving linear and nonlinear problems numerically, and for performing other numerical experiments using a language that is mostly compatible with Matlab.

 #### Point Clouds
 * [CloudCompare](https://github.com/CloudCompare/CloudCompare) - CloudCompare is a 3D point cloud (and triangular mesh) processing software.